mohsenjfar/trade/statics/full-stack-cloud-development-capstone-project.md

 ## User Management Overview

 Now, you have the initial Django application built and deployed.
 In the next step, the admins of the dealership will review the app to identify users and manage their accesses based on roles (such as anonymous users or registered users).
-Thus, you are planning to add authentication andauthorization, i.e., user management, to the app.
+Thus, you are planning to add authentication and uthorization, i.e., user management, to the app.

 In this lesson, you need to perform the following tasks to add the user management feature: